-- Introductions; - The student is asked to confirm that he/she is satisfied with the impartiality of the Panel. - The Chair of the Panel shall rule on any objections that may be raised; - The Chair explains the powers of the Panel and details its procedures; - The Director of Research states the position and reasons for decision reached; - The student presents his/her case; - Questions from Panel members and/or the student/Director of Research - The Director of Research's final comments; - Student's final comments; - Private meeting of the Panel to determine the outcome of the appeal. - The decision of the Panel is given verbally to all parties.
+- Introductions: - The student is asked to confirm that he/she is satisfied with the impartiality of the Panel. - The Chair of the Panel shall rule on any objections that may be raised; - The Chair explains the powers of the Panel and details its procedures; - The states the position and reasons for decision reached; - The student presents his/hercase: - Questions from Panel members and/or the student/ - The's finalcomments; - Student's final comments; - Private meeting of the Panel to determine the outcome of the appeal. - The decision of the Panel is given verbally to all parties.